 The work culture at all these big companies is intense.
 Employees work with pace and purpose as they know their roles.
 Employees at Coca-Cola get rewards if they perform well over a while.
 Things like this inspire healthy competition among colleagues.

-Nestle invests a lot in giving leadership training to their managers.
-They have also begun training their employees on the new Corporate Business Principles.
+Nestle invests a lot in giving leadership training to their managers, and they have also begun training their employees on the new Corporate Business Principles.
 Some of the training courses at Nestle are mandatory for all employees to take.

-All the top consumer non-durables companies value diversity.
-They encourage individuals from across the globe to come together and work with them.
-It also serves the company's interest to understand their consumer base better.
+All the top consumer non-durable companies value diversity, and they encourage individuals from across the globe to come together and work with them.
+It also serves the company's interest to understand its consumer base better.

-Employees also get international exposure when working for these companies.
+Another reason to work at the most prominent soft goods companies is that employees also get international exposure when working for these companies.
 After all, the most extensive soft goods companies serve worldwide.
-Another reason to work at the most prominent soft goods companies!

 Active Work Culture and an International Career

 What comes to mind when you think of your career?
 Do you think about growth in terms of skills?
-Then consumer non-durables can be a good career path for you.
+Consumer non-durables can be a good career path for you.
 As we saw, there are various job opportunities available.

-The biggest soft goods companies pay special attention to their employees.
+The most significant soft goods companies pay special attention to their employees.
 Their training structure is good that produces hard-working employees willing to adapt.

 Leadership training also helps them become future managers.
 Such training programs can help you advance in your career.